To foster small-watercraft education, access, safe recreation, and marine stewardship on Bellingham Bay.

 View Employment opportunities and Internships available at the CBC.

-Erica grew up in the Pacific Northwest and has a deep appreciation for salt water bodies and their denizens.
-While working on her degree at Western Washington University, the myriad forms of water in the PNW served as a constant source of inspiration to her.
-Erica is honored to work as part of the CBC's community; she finds great reward in working with such a high caliber team.
-Helping to enable locals and visitors to better access and engage with the Salish Sea is very fulfilling to her.
+Growing up in the Pacific Northwest Erica learned a strong appreciation for salt water bodies and their denizens.
+While working on her bachelor's in Creative Writing at Western Washington University, the myriad forms of water in the PNW served as a constant source of inspiration to her.
+Erica came to the Community Boating Center first as a sea kayaking student and then as a volunteer, before joining our team as a staff member in 2015.
+Erica is honored to work as part of the CBC's community; she finds great reward in working with such a high caliber team of passionate and dynamic individuals.
+Helping to enable locals and visitors to better access and engage with the Salish Sea is deeply fulfilling to her.
 When she is not working, Erica can be found on the water or in the woods.